marcuskoze/netbeans-syntax-color-themes/README.md

-# netbeans-syntax-highlight-themes
+# Netbeans syntax highlight themes
-Syntax highlight themes for Netbeans that I made along the years
+Syntax highlight themes for Netbeans that I made along the years.